BugShot Privacy Policy

 Element selection, style editing, and element capture also extend to elements inside cross-origin frames embedded directly in the page (iframes — payment widgets, embeds, etc.).
 When you select an element inside such a frame, the extension collects that element's selector, style information, and text, records the frame origin, and shows it in the issue's list of style changes.
 When you capture an element inside an iframe (by capturing the current tab's screen and cropping only that element's region), the frame's screen contents may be included in the screenshot.
 Frames nested inside another frame, or frames blocked by a security policy (sandbox), are not accessed internally.

 When you reload a page on which you have previously started debug capture, resuming capture may retroactively include console/network/action logs from the early part of that page load (just before resuming).
 These early-load logs are held only temporarily in device memory until capture is restarted, and are not stored or transmitted.
+If capture is not resumed within 60 seconds, this temporary buffer is discarded automatically.

 App Settings